The declaration types

 load("the_module_file.txt", module("A module", a, q))

 Internally, a module declaration creates a module_template.
-This template is then instantiated when it is loaded using a load declaration, and you can instantiate a module several times with different load arguments.
+This template is then instantiated when it is loaded using a load declaration, and you can instantiate the same module several times with different load arguments.

 If a module has a preamble as a load argument, the declaration scope of the passed preamble is loaded into the module scope.